equinor/appsec-fundamentals-authn-authz-cs/ex-10/doc/configure_client_anda_api.md

 ### --Now you--

 * Do the steps above for "The App and the Environment"
-* Do the steps above for "Azure AD"
+* Do the steps above for "Microsoft Entra ID"

 ## --Discuss security issues and good practices--

 * Good practice: In your team - define a strategy for how to handle config, what needs to be defined outside the application (outside version control) and what may live inside (and the criteria for what goes where).
 * Good practice: Consider using components/modules to read config and make it available to the application (like [dotenv](https://www.npmjs.com/package/dotenv) for NodeJs)
-* Discuss: When does it make sense to script Azure AD App registrations?
+* Discuss: When does it make sense to script Microsoft Entra ID App registrations?